Isospectral metrics on weighted projective spaces: Examples of isospectral bad orbifolds

 \subsubsection{Isospectral Families}

-The isospectrality proof for $(\O,g_\lambda)$ and $(\O,g_{\lambda^\prime})$ becomes considerably simpler if $j,j^\prime$ belong to a continuous isospectral family $j(t)$, $t\in I$.
-In this setting we can alternatively apply Theorem \ref{theorem:isospect} (or \cite[Theorem 1.6]{MR1895349}) directly to the sphere (with $\langle,\rangle$ replaced by a non-standard metric $h_0$) to deduce that the induced metrics on the quotient are isospectral.
+The isospectrality proof for the pair $(\O,g_\lambda)$, $(\O,g_{\lambda^\prime})$ becomes considerably simpler if $j,j^\prime$ belong to a continuous isospectral family $j(t)$, $t\in I$.
+In this setting we can alternatively apply Theorem~\ref{theorem:isospect} (or \cite[Theorem 1.6]{MR1895349}) directly to the sphere (with $\langle,\rangle$ replaced by a nonstandard metric $h_0$) to deduce that the induced metrics on the quotient are isospectral.
 To this end we modify $\langle,\rangle$ in such a way that the fibres of our $S^1$-action \eqref{equation:defwp} become totally geodesic.

 Use the standard metric $\langle,\rangle$ on $S^{2n+1}$ to define a new metric $h_0$ on $S^{2n+1}$ by setting for $(u,v)\in S^{2n+1}$, $X,Y\in T_{(u,v)}S^{2n+1}$:

 where the superscripts $v$ and $h$ refer to the vertical and horizontal parts with respect to the given $S^1$-action \eqref{equation:defwp} on $(S^{2n+1},\langle,\rangle)$.
 Note that this amounts to a smooth rescaling in the vertical directions; in particular, the horizontal spaces are the same for $\langle,\rangle$ and $h_0$ (as are the vertical spaces, of course).